 Adrenaline Seekers Must Take This Tour >> ATV Full Day Adventure through National Park Galicica

 2. Trpejca Beach, Ohrid (The Saint-Tropez of Macedonia)

 If you are planning on spending some beach time along Lake Ohrid’s shores, Trpejca Beach is a must.
 Locals have deemed it Macedonia’s version of Saint-Tropez due to the insane clarity of the lake water and its pebble beach.

 Although the actual beach is very small, there are several tasty restaurants along the shore to enjoy drinks or meals.
-Our personal favorite is Ribar Restaurant with the outdoor dining patio, serving the best river trout with garlic makalo.
+Our personal favorite is Ribar Restaurant with an outdoor dining patio, serving the best river trout with garlic makalo.

-Local tip: If Trpejca Beach is quite crowded, a walk past the steel cross heading north will open another cove of quiet beachfront.
-(Pictured below.)
+Local tip: If Trpejca Beach is quite crowded, a walk past the steel cross heading north will open another cove of quiet beachfront (pictured below.)

 Trpejca Beach also has some other fun features to discover.
 They include a huge isolated rock formation for jumping and a mini-Orthodox church replica and a gorgeous steel cross that is placed directly next to the lake.

-Tip: Reserve a private full-day boat tour of Lake Ohrid.
+Budget Tip: Reserve a private full-day boat tour of Lake Ohrid.
 This way, you’ll see all of the lake’s best sites on one wonderful day!